Critical Kaluza-Klein black holes and black strings in D = 10: Introduction and results

-Apart from UBS and NUBS, spaces that are asymptotically $M_d\times S^1$ also admit static black holes solutions that are localized on the $S^1$.
+Apart from UBS and NUBS, spaces that are asymptotically Mink$_d\times S^1$ also admit static black hole solutions that are localized on the $S^1$.
 These localized black holes (LOC) have been constructed numerically \cite{Kudoh:2003ki,Sorkin:2003ka,Headrick:2009pv,Kalisch:2017bin} and perturbatively in the limit in which the black holes are small compared to $L $ \cite{Harmark:2003yz,Gorbonos:2004uc,Karasik:2004ds,Gorbonos:2005px,Chu:2006ce,Kol:2007rx}.
-Motivated by geometrical considerations, \cite{Kol:2002xz} conjectured that the NUBS and LOC branches should merge at a topology changing critical solution governed by a Ricci-flat double cone.
+Motivated by geometrical considerations, \cite{Kol:2002xz} conjectured that the NUBS and LOC branches should merge at a topology changing critical solution governed by a Ricci-flat double-cone.
 This conjecture was tested from the black string side in \cite{Kol:2003ja}, and later in various dimensions in \cite{Figueras:2012xj}.
 However, the most non-uniform black strings in these early constructions were still too far from the critical regime to provide conclusive results (see however \cite{Kleihaus:2006ee}).
-Only recently, Kalisch et al. \cite{Kalisch:2016fkm,Kalisch:2017bin}, in an impressive numerical construction, have managed to obtain NUBS and LOC in $D = 5,6$ extremely close to the critical point, confirming the double cone predictions to an unprecedented level of detail.
+Only recently, Kalisch et al.\ \cite{Kalisch:2016fkm,Kalisch:2017bin}, in an impressive numerical construction, have managed to obtain NUBS and LOC in $D = 5,6$ extremely close to the critical point, confirming the double-cone predictions to an unprecedented level of detail.

 The goal of the present work is to construct NUBS and LOC in $D = 10$ very close to the critical point, where these branches of black holes merge.
 Critical solutions have only been previously constructed in $D = 5, 6$ \cite{Kalisch:2016fkm,Kalisch:2017bin}; for higher values of $D$, gravity becomes more localized near the horizon of the black object, which makes the numerical construction more challenging, especially very close to the critical point.
 Note that \cite{Dias:2017uyv} previously constructed both NUBS and LOC in $D = 10$, but their solutions were very far from the critical regime since the aim of that paper was different (see below).